-Section XIII - Budget Summary and Justification
+Section XII - Budget Summary and Justification

 Submit a budget and justification for your research project.
-Awards are only given in one-year increments, but all awardees will be given the opportunity to renew their project for a second year of funding, if progress is sufficient.
+Awards are only given in one-year increments, but all awardees will be given the opportunity to renew their project for a second and third year of funding.
 Funding is contingent on individual progress during the award year and the availability of funds.
 Applicants must request an amount appropriate for the specific award.